aalaniz01/aalaniz01/README.md

 Welcome to my GitHub profile!

 ## 👩‍💻 About Me
-- 🎓 Student studying computer engineering
+- 🎓 Student at San Diego State University pursuing a computer engineering degree
 - 🌱 Currently learning: Windows Database and Web Programming
 - 📚 This GitHub is for class projects and practice